pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/README.md

 The tools being used to analyze the data are Google Spreadsheet and then combined together using R as the overall worksheet had 1,065,942 data points after cleaning.

 ## Combining the Data
-> Talk about using Google Spreadsheet to clear duplicates before combining the data as well.
-> Talk about using R to upload the packages

   In order to process all the records, RStudio was utilized as Google Spreadsheet would not be able to handle such vasts amount of data.
 As such, the first step was to install and load packages such as **Tidyverse, Janitor, Lubridate, and Dplyr** as seen below.

   ![image](https://github.com/pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/assets/91801911/afb35794-9856-4da8-9c08-0d461d0a9c16)